 Take a look at what negative things you let into your life on a daily basis and either get rid of them or contain them.

 Is there someone in your life that is very critical of you?
-If it’s a so called friend, get rid of them.
-If it’s a family member set very clear boundaries regarding any time that you spend with them.
+If it’s a so called “friend”, get rid of them.
+If it’s a family member, set very clear boundaries regarding any time you spend with them.

 Do you have people around you that are just very negative by nature, like a coworker?
 Instead of joining in with their negative remarks, respond to everything they say with something positive.
 This will do one of two things.
 Either they will become aware of how negative they are and start changing, or they will become defensive and annoyed and stop talking to you.
 Either way, you will benefit!

-Something else I realized is that I spend quite a bit of time on social media and if I’m honest, I do tons of comparing myself to others.
-I really need to limit the amount of time that I spend on these platforms.
+I also realized I spend quite a bit of time on social media and if I’m honest, I do compare myself to others.
+Limiting the amount of time that I spend on these platforms will probably help.